westl5/UFM/README.md

 - MPU6050 IMU - Used to capture gestures from the user for mouse clicking and scrolling
 - DRV2605L Haptic Motor Driver - Drives a small haptic erm motor to give prompts to the user

-## Gallery
+## Project Video
-Project photos and demonstrations will be added as development progresses.
+Link to the project video will be posted once uploaded to MacVideo.

 ## Contact
 For more information about the UFM project, please contact any of the team members listed above.